moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ## Proposal

-This proposal is to make all tokens to encode routable information about object for which the token is attached.
+This proposal is to make all tokens to encode routable information about object to which the token is attached.
 This document does focus specifically first on tokens that are required to be made routable in the Phase 4: Personal Access Token, CI Job Token and CI Runner Token:

 - Currently tokens are generated with the follow pattern: `<prefix>-<random-string>`.
 - The Routable Token would change the `<random-string>` to become a `<payload>`.
 - The ability to decode `<payload>` is a feature reserved for the HTTP Router.
 - Application should never decode `<payload>` and use it for authentication purposes.
-- The generated token is stored in whole as-is and being validate by a full value.
+- The generated token is stored in whole as-is and is validated against its full value.
   This is contrary to JWT which usually a signature is used to validate authenticity of the token itself.
 - The `<payload>` contains encoded information about the cell where the token can be used.
 - The `<payload>` is `base64` encoded structured string that is line delimited.